 What Does This Mean for Community Transport?

 The easiest way to manage this is to keep data and totals on the journeys your volunteer drivers are undertaking.
-This way you can also manage the availability of the drivers and see when they might be driving too much or too far and re allocate them accordingly to a time when they would be less tired.
+This way you can also manage the availability of the drivers and see when they might be driving too much or too far and reallocate them accordingly to a time when they would be less tired.
 With a transport software such as Road XS you can keep a close eye on volunteer driver schedules.

 Using transport software you are also able to see bottlenecks of when driver fatigue might set.
 Overall this increases the safety of your community transport services and ensures your passengers are all happy and safe.